sensu/sensu-docs/content/sensu-go/6.0/plugins/supported-integrations/wavefront.md

     parent: supported-integrations
 ---

-The Sensu Wavefront Handler plugin is a Sensu [handler][1] that sends Sensu metrics to Wavefront via a proxy, which allows you to store, instrument, and visualize Sensu metrics data in an Wavefront database.
+The [Sensu Wavefront Handler plugin][4] is a Sensu [handler][1] that sends Sensu metrics to Wavefront via a proxy, which allows you to store, instrument, and visualize Sensu metrics data in an Wavefront database.

 {{% notice note %}}
 **NOTE**: The Sensu Wavefront Handler plugin is an example of Sensu's time-series and long-term event storage integrations.